Skip to Content

 . . .

-In a project within the environment that the Private Agent is associated with, you should see the Dropbox connector in the design component palette.
+In a project within the environment that the private agent is associated with, you should see the Dropbox connector in the design component palette.
 You can then configure the endpoint as you would using any other connector in Cloud Studio.

-Using the Dropbox Connector
+Use the Dropbox connector

-You should now see the connector in projects that use the environment associated with your Private Agent and the connector.
+You should now see the connector in projects that use the environment associated with your private agent and the connector.
 It should appear in the design component palette Connectivity tab when the Show dropdown is set to filter on Connectors or All:

 If not, see the troubleshooting section at the end of this document for suggestions before proceeding further.

-Configuring a Dropbox Connection
+Configure a Dropbox connection

 The first task is to use the Dropbox connector to configure a Dropbox connection to establish connectivity with the endpoint.
 In the component palette, making sure that the Show dropdown is set to filter on Connectors or All, click the Dropbox connector to open the connection configuration.
 Give the connection a name (such as “Dropbox”) and enter the Dropbox App Key and Dropbox Access Token that you previously saved: